MAD - Musée des Arts Décoratifs

 Days and opening hours

 Every day throughout the year between 11 am and 6 pm.
 Closed on Monday.
 Closed exceptionally on January 1st, May 1st and December 25th.
-Late opening ( temporary exhibitions only) : Thursday from 11am to 9pm, Saturday and Sunday from 11am to 8pm.
+Late opening ( temporary exhibitions only) : Thursday from 11am to 9pm.

 Prices